 In addition, the Company has completed analysis with respect to the treatment of additional operating expenses relating to electrical utility fees for a portion of the electrical usage at its Berkeley location since 2019 that were not paid and recognized in prior periods.
 The Company has cumulatively recorded an accrual of \$1.5 million for the three months ended March 31, 2022, which includes an out-of-period adjustment of \$1.3 million in relation to expense incurred in 2019 through 2021, and an additional \$0.1 million to accrue for the three months ended June 30, 2022, and recorded operating expenses of \$0.1 million in its financial statements for the quarter ended September 30, 2022.
 The expenses have been recorded as research and development expenses in the financial statements for these respective periods.
-The impact of the additional operating expenses, operating loss and net loss recorded in the unaudited condensed consolidated statements of operations in the Affected Financials (the additional operating expense adjustments are marked with a "(b)" in the table below).
+The impact of the additional operating expenses recorded increased accrued expenses and other current liabilities in the unaudited condensed consolidated balance sheet and research and development expenses, operating expenses, operating loss and net loss recorded in the unaudited condensed consolidated statements of operations in the Affected Financials (the additional operating expense adjustments are marked with a "(b)" in the table below).